 I am a PhD student at the Autonomous Learning Lab at the University of Massachusetts, Amherst.
 I am advised by Bruno Castro da Silva and Philip Thomas.
-I am interested in applying reinforcement learning in practical applications, and my research focuses on addressing the challenges associated with this.
-To that end, I focus on problems like robust policy evaluation and model learning under the omnipresent setting of partial observability.
+I am interested in applying reinforcement learning to practical applications, and my research focuses on addressing the challenges associated with this.
+To that end, some representative problems that interest me include robust policy evaluation, abstractions in complex sequential processes, studying the effects of partial observability, and exploring analogies between large language models and reinforcement learning.

 Previously, I was a master’s student at Carnegie Mellon University in the Department of Electrical and Computer Engineering.
 During my time there, I worked on reinforcement learning with Prof. Ben Eysenbach and bandit algorithms with Prof. Gauri Joshi.
 I recieved my Bachelor’s degree in Electrical Engineering from IIT Madras, where I worked on reinforcement learning with Prof. L.A.
 Prashanth.